clairetsoi1129/mars-rover/README.md

 9. Game will end after all samples are collected.

 ## Approaches
-1. Implement simple logic by getting Input from files
+1. Implement logic by getting Input from files and show the last position of rover
 2. Add boundary check
 3. Implement logic by getting keyboard input
 4. Implement GUI in swing and logic